Angaturama (Tupi Indian for "noble"); pronounced ANG-ah-tore-AH-mah

 Early Cretaceous (125 million years ago)

 Spines on back; long, narrow snout

 Quick: what other dinosaur had a sailed back, a long, narrow, crocodilian snout, and a weight class in the Tyrannosaurus Rex range?
-If you answered Spinosaurus, that's pretty much all you need to know about Angaturama, a close relative of Spinosaurus that was unearthed in Brazil in 1991.
-Brazilian national pride has resulted in Angaturama being assigned its own genus, though some paleontologists speculate that it may have been a species of Irritator, yet another spinosaur from South America.
+If you answered Spinosaurus, that's pretty much all you need to know about Angaturama, a close (albeit much smaller) relative of Spinosaurus that was unearthed in Brazil in 1991.
+Brazilian national pride has resulted in the "type fossil" of Angaturama being assigned to its own genus, though some paleontologists speculate that it may actually have been a species of Irritator, yet another spinosaur from South America.